dog-gateway/dog-gateway.github.io/useit.md

 ### Installation  ###
 Ok you've got the latest release, what to do next?

-* Uncompress the release file in the directory in which you want (or move it later to the right place); e.g.,<br/>
+* Uncompress the release file in the directory in which you want to install the gateway (or move it later to the right place); e.g.,<br/>
 	```
 	unzip dog-3.0.0.zip
 	```
-* If you downloaded additional drivers, uncompress the driver files in to a temporary folder, and move them to the ```drivers``` sub-directory located in the dog installation folder.<br/>
+* If you downloaded some additional drivers, uncompress the driver files in a temporary folder, and move them to the ```drivers``` sub-directory located in the dog installation folder.<br/>
 	```
 	unzip zwave-drivers.zip
 	```